ivam3/embed/README.md

 ```

 # USAGE
-### [Usage]─➤ embed.rb [target.apk] [msfvenom options]
-- Embed v3+ come with 3 options to use a keystore signature for sign your apk files :
+Embed v3+ come with 3 options to use a keystore signature for sign your apk files :
-{3} To create your own keystore.
+- {3} To create your own keystore.
-{2} Using your own keystore; if you have one or if you was created it before in option 3.
+- {2} Using your own keystore; if you have one or if you was created it before in option 3.
-{1} Default: Using a keystore with the next parameters :
+- {1} Default: Using a keystore with the next parameters :

 ```
 Enter keystore password: android
 Re-enter new password: android